Operator view (/org/[orgId]/operator)

 | Scheduler | TS oracle/ process running locally (signs with the Scheduler JWT) | Real participant operating the Scheduler role |

-operator.policy defaults | All 9 families on auto (zero-friction demo flow) | Mixed auto/manual per compliance regime; operator queue staffed and paged on new items |
+| Auto-policy defaults | All 9 families on auto (zero-friction demo flow) | Mixed auto/manual per compliance regime; operator queue staffed and paged on new items |

-| Empty queue | Expected — flip a family to manual in YAML to populate it for demo | Expected most of the time; non-empty should page operator (PagerDuty / Slack — out of scope today) |
+| Empty queue | Expected — click a family in the Auto-policy card to flip it manual and populate the queue for demo | Expected most of the time; non-empty should page operator (PagerDuty / Slack — out of scope today) |

 | Manual fallbacks | Click "Publish fixing manually" to unstick a demo workflow when oracle is paused | Break-glass during a real scheduler outage — used while incident is being resolved |